 Show me your garden and I shall tell you what you are. —Alfred Austin, The Garden That I Love, 1905

 Born in San Francisco and raised in Marin County, Sally Robertson was always the class artist.
-Attending UC Santa Barbara during the Pop Art era, she found the aesthetics of soup cans and Brillo boxes could not entice her into being a full-time artist, and switched to the History of Art, later earning a Masters Degree at UC Berkeley.
+Attending UC Santa Barbara during the Pop Art era, she found the aesthetics of soup cans and Brillo boxes could not entice her into being a full-time artist.
+She switched to the History of Art, later earning a Master’s Degree at UC Berkeley.
 Even then, late 19th-century art nouveau resonated with her, a style sensuous and decorative with an emphasis on floral motifs.
-With this background, Sally joined a gallery on Union Street in San Francisco, which evolved into Thackrey & Robertson, major dealers in works of art on paper from the late 19th and early 20th centuries.
+With this background, Sally joined a gallery on Union Street in San Francisco, which evolved into Thackrey & Robertson, significant dealers in works of art on paper from the late 19th and early 20th centuries.

-Traveling widely for her gallery, she had the opportunity to see originals of her most revered watercolor painters, including Charles Demuth, Charles Renee Mackintosh, and Joseph Raffael.
+Traveling widely for her gallery, she saw the originals of her most revered watercolor painters, including Charles Demuth, Charles Renee Mackintosh, and Joseph Raffael.
 After moving to Bolinas in 1978, while still working at the gallery, she began to cultivate her property and joined Strybing Arboretum (now the San Francisco Botanical Garden).
-Somewhat intimidated by her first-hand knowledge of great watercolors, she was enticed to enroll in a six-week course, “Watercolor in the Spring Garden,” at the Arboretum in 1986.
-There she learned just enough technique to become obsessed with watercolor and never looked back.
+Somewhat intimidated by her first-hand knowledge of great watercolors, this enticed her to enroll in a six-week course, “Watercolor in the Spring Garden,” at the Arboretum in 1986.
+She learned enough techniques to become obsessed with watercolor and never looked back.
 She went on to have three solo shows (1996, 2003, 2007) at the Helen Crocker Russell Library of Horticulture at the Arboretum.

 —Barbara Janeff, Curator